About r/gradadmissions

 The community at a glance

-Roughly 46K members have joined in the past year.
-Popular discussion topics include Masters, Phd, and Advice.
+Roughly 47K members have joined in the past year.
+Popular discussion topics include Phd, Masters, and Application.
 Common discussion themes are Advice Requests and Pain & Anger.
-Product recommendations often mention letters of recs, masters cs programs, and gre study books.
+Product recommendations often mention letter of recs and masters cs program.

 Community Topics